Skip to main content

 What is a hot work permit?

 A hot work permit is a formal document that authorises work involving open flames, sparks or heat-producing equipment such as welding, oxy-cutting, grinding, brazing or soldering.
 It is part of the broader permit-to-work system used on construction, industrial and maintenance sites in Australia.
-The permit ensures a systematic check is carried out before work begins - confirming that combustible materials have been removed or protected, fire-fighting equipment is available, atmospheric testing has been completed where required, and a fire watch person has been assigned.
+The permit ensures a systematic check is carried out before work begins, confirming that combustible materials have been removed or protected, fire-fighting equipment is available, atmospheric testing has been completed where required, and a fire watch person has been assigned.
 Under Australian WHS regulations, employers have a duty to manage fire risks associated with hot work, and a well-completed permit demonstrates due diligence.

-Benefits of using a hot work permit
+Benefits of using this hot work permit

 • Fire risk reduction: a structured pre-work checklist ensures combustibles are cleared, fire-fighting equipment is available and the area is safe before work begins.